Issued memberships

 - links that sale item to the selected issued membership;

-- marks the visit as used;
+- marks the usage;

 - increases the used count;